dimgeorgievv/dimgeorgievv.github.io/_pages/about.md

   - /about.html
 ---

-Recent graduated from the University of Southampton with a MMATH Master of Mathematics degree in Mathematics with First Class Honours.
+Recently graduated from the University of Southampton with a MMATH Master of Mathematics degree in Mathematics with First Class Honours.

 I am currently working as a Research Assistant Intern at the Agents, Interaction and Complexity (AIC) research group at the University of Southampton.